-4.4 BCCI will use all reasonable endeavours to ensure that the Committee holds an Official Assessment within 7 days of the date on which such written request is received by the IPL COO and will give notice to the Player and his Team Manager of the date of the same.
+4.4 BCCI will use all reasonable endeavours to ensure that the Committee holds an Official Assessment within 2 days of the date on which the report referred to in paragraph 4.2 is received by the IPL COO from SRASSC and will give notice to the Player and his Team Manager of the date of such Official Assessment.

 4.5 BCCI shall be responsible for arranging the Official Assessment with the members of the Committee.
 If the Committee requires the Player to attend the Official Assessment in person, he will be given reasonable notice of the time and place of the Official Assessment.
-If it believes it to be useful, the Committee may request that a further analysis of the Player’s bowling action be prepared by the SCASSC.
+If it believes it to be useful, the Committee may request that a further analysis of the Player’s bowling action be prepared by the SRASSC.

-4.6 Following the Official Assessment, the Committee will issue a report in writing of the outcome of the Official Assessment (the ‘Official Assessment Report’) as soon as practicable.
-The report will be issued to the Player, the Player’s Team Manager and BCCI.
+4.6 Following the Official Assessment, the Committee will issue a report in writing of the outcome of the Official Assessment (the “Official Assessment Report”) as soon as practicable.
+The Official Assessment Report will be issued to the Player, the Player’s Team Manager and BCCI.

-4.7 The Official Assessment report will state that the Committee has concluded that either
+4.7 The Official Assessment Report will state that the Committee has concluded that either:

-(b) the Player’s bowling action no longer contravenes Law 24.2 (as read with Law 24.3) of the Laws of Cricket and the Player’s bowling action is Cleared and his name should be removed from the Warning List, or
+(b) the Player’s bowling action no longer contravenes Law 24.2 (as read with Law 24.3) of the Laws of Cricket and the Player’s bowling action is Cleared and his name should be removed from the Warning List; or